Research

 Atmospheric Perception

-Spatial experience emerges through the interaction between environmental forces and bodily perception.
-Movement, light variation, and atmospheric change are registered through sensory awareness and temporal engagement, allowing environmental processes to unfold as perceptible spatial conditions.
+Spatial experience emerges through the interplay between environmental forces and bodily perception.
+Movement, variations of light, and atmospheric change are registered through sensory awareness and temporal engagement, allowing environmental processes to unfold as perceptible spatial conditions.

 Method